SUMMIT & BLUE BOOKING CONDITIONS

 - SUMMIT & BLUE PRICE POLICY

-(a) All prices are based upon exchange rates to the £ as shown in the Financial Times on 1st December 2013.
+(a) All prices are based upon exchange rates calculated at the time of costing.

-(b) The Company is under no obligation to give a breakdown of the costs involved in a holiday.
+(b) The Company is under no obligation to give a breakdown of the costs involved in a holiday as we are bound by confidentially agreements as part of our contracts with national and local suppliers.

 (c) The Company reserves the right to notify you of an increase in the advertised price before accepting your booking and prices may go up or down.